colinbate/adventofcode-2019/README.md

 ## Languages

 I'll try to list the languages used here, probably a mixture of JavaScript, C and Python, but maybe others.
+Maybe Go.

-* Day 1: JavaScript
+* Day 1: JavaScript / Go
 * Day 2: JavaScript